Cerchie/notes-for-gh-video/wade-review.md

 }
 ```

- I’ll add a peek method so we can log what’s coming in, then chain on a valueMapper, which we’ll define in a second.
+ I’ll add a peek method so we can log what’s coming in, then then chain on a valueMapper which will be used to convert from the raw JSON to our GitHubPrInfo object, which we’ll define in a second.

 ```java